invertase/react-native-firebase/docs/firestore/pagination.md

 previous: /firestore/usage-with-flatlists
 ---

-Pagination using cloud firestore can be done in various ways but here's the very basic way to do it.
+Pagination using cloud firestore may be done in various ways but here's a basic way to do it using the firestore query features:
-We are going to make the pagination using querying features provided by firestore.
 [`orderBy`, `limit`, `startAfter`]

 # Setup state